stephenqiao1/CPEN455-Project-2025W1/README.md

 #### Explain KV Cache Mechanism (20% of total grade)
 + 5% of total grade for explain what is decoder-only transformers.
 + 5% for explain the KV Cache mechanism in decoder-only transformers, why it is useful and how it works.
-+ 5% for explain what is the draw back of using KV Cache.
++ 5% for explain what is the drawback of using KV Cache.
 + 5% for explain how KV Cache is implemented in our provided codebase.

 #### Leaderboard Competition (30% of total grade)